South Dakota Kuchen Recipe- A Volga German Legacy

 It is amazing to think about how this recipe traveled, for how far, and for how long, while still holding onto its German roots…

 Think about the Dakotas 150 years ago… no Supermarkets, not many towns, not a lot of infrastructure.
 Although the area would become the Breadbasket of the New World, at the time, much of what people ate was grown on their farm.
 Special items like sugar had to be purchased.
 Not so easy.
 The first train arrived in the southern part of the Territory in 1862, but train travel was still a few years away for the majority of people.
 Most farmers would have a cow for milk and butter, chickens for eggs… but fruit?
 Orchards take time.
-Women baked Kuchen with what they had… and stretched when necessary (For a rough idea of the Dakota Territory around that time, think about the Laura Ingalls Wilder book “By the Shores of Silver Lake“, which takes place in 1879).
+Women cooked and baked with what they had, and stretched when necessary (For a rough idea of the Dakota Territory around that time, think about the Laura Ingalls Wilder book “By the Shores of Silver Lake“, which takes place in 1879).

 South Dakota Kuchen Recipe